PTC-Academic/LEGO-Spatial-Computing-Project/2-Downloads.md

 2. In the Visual Studio Installer, select the “Community Edition”
 3. Make sure to check the boxes for the “Desktop development with C++” and “Node.js development” workloads when installing, as seen in the image below
-4. In the pulldown bar at the bottom right-hand corner, select either “Install while downloading” or “Download all, then install” and then click “Install”.
+4. In the dropdown menu at the bottom right-hand corner, select either “Install while downloading” or “Download all, then install” and then click “Install”.
 Download all, then install should be used if the internet connection that is being used is slow.
 5. Troubleshooting note: The install can take a few minutes sometimes, depending on internet speed, so do not be alarmed if it does not complete the install immediately
 6. The computer will need to restart after the install.
 Save all current work and restart the computer